gummesson/jekyll-rake-boilerplate/README.md

 # Jekyll Rake Boilerplate

-*Jekyll Rake Boilerplate* is a small rake "boilerplate" for doing common tasks with the static site generator [Jekyll](http://jekyllrb.com/ "Jekyll"), such as generating your site, creating a new post or page from a default template and deploying it to a remote git repository or a remote host/server.
+*Jekyll Rake Boilerplate* is a small rake "boilerplate" for doing common tasks with the static site generator [Jekyll](http://jekyllrb.com/ "Jekyll"), such as generating your site, creating a new post or page from a default template and transfering it to a remote git repository, a remote host/server or a local git repository.

 ## Usage